Family, Community Look For Justice In Transgender Woman's Shooting Death

 “It’s my hope that within our community that this will be a different scenario and that there will be answers,” said Perry.
 “We will know who did this and that justice is served.”

-And while the investigation continues, Perry says Lei’s legacy will live on.
+And while the investigation continues, Perry says Amariey’s legacy will live on.

 If you have any information regarding this incident, contact the Allegheny County police tip line at 1-833-ALL-TIPS.
 Callers can remain anonymous.